-Stakeholder Interest/reported impacts ОЕН OEH is responsible for administering legislation relating to (among other matters) the conservation and management of flying-foxes.
+Stakeholder Interest/reported impacts DPIE DPIE is responsible for administering legislation relating to (among other matters) the conservation and management of flying-foxes.
 Commonwealth Department of the Environment and Energy (DoEE) DoEE is responsible for administering federal legislation relating to matters of national environmental significance, such as the Grey-headed Flying-fox and any other federally-listed values of the camp site.
-Parramatta Park and the PNUT site have significant cultural heritage values recognised by the Commonwealth.
-Conservation and restoration of certain cultural heritage values are major considerations in ongoing planning and management of the camp and surrounds.
 Land owners The camp is currently on land managed by Parramatta Park Trust, Parramatta Council, UGDC, Department of Health and Properties NSW.
 Long term responsibility for management of land is yet to be determined.
 An integrated management approach, consistent with this Plan is recommended.
-Users of Parramatta Park Parramatta Park is a popular destination for recreational activities such as walking, running, cycling, picnicking, nature photography, and organised events (e.g. concerts, film festival).
+Users of Parramata Park Parramatta Park is a popular destination for recreational activities such as walking, running, cycling, picnicking, nature photography, and organised events (e.g. concerts, film festival).
 It features landscaped and natural areas as well as cafes and car parking.
 There is a need to maintain or enhance amenity for park users by removing rubbish and controlling weeds at the camp.
 The camp needs to be managed and contained to minimise conflicts with recreation and Park business.
 Developers and construction workers Parramatta North is central to the broader metropolitan region and is the subject of future planning and development.
 Any future development near the camp may be subject to restricted activities to avoid harm to the flying-foxes.
 Future residents and organisations The types and locations of future development in the area need to be planned and managed to avoid creating conflict over issues such as noise, odour and faecal drop.
 Existing residents in the broader area Flying-foxes forage at night up to 20 km from the camp.
 This can disturb residents and cause short-term conflict.
 Civic leaders and influencers (including local, state and federal politicians) A wide range of views have been expressed by local politicians and other influencers.
 These views range from a preference to disperse the camp through to protect the camp and use it as an eco-tourist attraction.
-Wildlife carers and conservation organisations e.g. Sydney Metropolitan Wildlife Services (Sydney Wildlife) NSW Wildlife Information, Rescue and Education Service (WIRES) Royal Society for the Protection of Animals (RSPCA) Wildlife carers and conservation organisations are actively engaged in flying-fox welfare and conservation at Parramatta North.
+Wildlife carers and conservation organisations e.g. Sydney Metropolitan Wildlife Services (Sydney Wildlife) NSW Wildlife Information, Rescue and Education Service (WIRES) Royal Society for the Protection of Animals (RSPCA) Australasian Bat Society Wildlife carers and conservation organisations are actively engaged in flying-fox welfare and conservation at Parramatta North.
 Volunteers with these groups provide valuable advice and assistance with care of sick or injured flying-foxes, including during heat stress events.
 Equine facilities and vets Sydney Equestrian Centre Sydney International Equestrian Centre Portelli Racing Warwick Farm Equine Centre Equine facility managers and local vets should be aware of Hendra virus risk and appropriate mitigation measures.
 Where feasible, all horse owners within 20 km of the camp should be included in such communications.